gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

 ```

 ## DNS Propagation
 As stated before, cert-manager uses the ACME challenge protocol to authenticate that you are the DNS owner for the domain's certificate you are requesting.
 This works by creating a DNS TXT record in your DNS provider under `_acme-challenge.example.example.com` containing a token to compare with.
-The TXT record is only visible during the domain validation.
+The TXT record is only applied during the domain validation.
 Typically, the record is propagated within a few minutes.
 But if the record is not visible to the ACME server for any reasons, the certificate request is retried again after several minutes.
 This means you may have to wait up to one hour after the propagation problem has been resolved before the certificate request is retried.
 Take a look in the events with `kubectl describe ingress example` for troubleshooting.

 ## Character Restrictions
-Due to the ACME protocol specification, at least one domain of the domains you request a certificate for must not exceed a character limit of 64  (CN - Common Name).
+Due to restriction of the common name to 64 characters, you may to leave the common name unset in such cases.

 For example, the following request is invalid: